inveniosoftware/docs-invenio-rdm/docs/maintenance/internals/audit-logs.md

 The Audit logging feature provides a mechanism to track actions performed within the InvenioRDM framework.
 It integrates with the existing service layers, ensuring that the relevant operations are logged.

-## Storage

-Audit logs are stored in the database, leveraging the existing record storage mechanisms provided by Invenio.
-Each log entry is treated as a record, allowing for efficient querying and management.

-Additionally, audit logs are indexed in the econfigured search backend to support advanced search capabilities and fast retrieval.
-The indexing process is handled automatically through the Unit of Work (UoW) operations, ensuring that database and search indexes remain synchronized.

 ## Implementation
+InvenioRDM implements Audit logs as records, leveraging the framework's existing record management infrastructure.
+This approach ensures efficient querying, indexing, and management of log entries.

+### Storage

-InvenioRDM implements audit log entries as records, leveraging InvenioRDM's existing record management infrastructure.
-Consistency between storage backends, such as the database and the search backend, is maintained using the Unit of Work (UoW) pattern.
-This ensures that all operations on audit logs, including creation and indexing, are handled transactionally.
+To maintain consistency across storage backends, such as the database and the configured search backend (e.g., OpenSearch), the Unit of Work (UoW) pattern is used.
+This ensures that all operations, including creation, updates, and indexing, are handled transactionally, keeping the database and search indexes synchronized.

 ### Service Layer